mollyexten/flashy/README.md

 Frontend
 - React app with one container component, 7 screen components, 2 "component components" and 2 shared components
-- Set up axios calls for full CRUD on decks and entries tables **SHOULD THERE BE ONLY ONE CONTAINER COMPONENT FOR TWO TABLES WITH A ONE TO MANY RELATIONSHIP?**
+- Set up axios calls for full CRUD on decks and entries tables
 - Hold deck and entry information in state variables within the container component
 - Use both CSS Flexbox and/or Grid
 - Implement media queries for mobile and desktop